jannikisakoolprogrammer/gumimaci/README.md

 # gumimaci
 A simple tool for my Python projects, so I can automatically test, build and create a release.
 The following is used:
-- nosetests:  For testing
+- nose2:  For testing
 - cx_freeze:  For creating windows executables

-Tests are to be put in a "tests" directory.
-The name of the .exe will be the the repo name + current date/time.
+Every python file, that starts with "test" will be tested using nose2 The name of the .exe will be the the repo name + current date/time.

 This won't be useful for any other programming language.